Masterclass

 B. Friends and Family Rounds: Setting Expectations

-The friends and family round often seems like easy money, but it’s one of the trickiest funding rounds for startups to manage in reality.
+The friends-and-family round often seems like easy money, but it’s one of the trickiest funding rounds for startups to manage in practice.
 Why?
 Because relationships are on the line.

 Treat it professionally.
 Create a proper term sheet even if you’re raising money from your aunt.
 Specify whether you’re offering equity, a convertible note, or a simple loan.
 Document everything.